U.S. shopping mall REITs hurt by department store woes

 "The high-end mall still has a lot to offer to retailers and customers, but many lower-end properties will face sizable challenges in the coming decade and could garner a disproportionate share of headlines."

-Even if high-end mall REITs lose some department stores as tenants, analysts said they are able to turn over those locations at higher rates to stores such as Apple APPL.O, Tesla (TSLA.O) and popular grocer Wegmans.
+Even if high-end mall REITs lose some department stores as tenants, analysts said they are able to turn over those locations at higher rates to stores such as Apple, Tesla and popular grocer Wegmans.

 "It's not about traffic in a mall, it's about conversion to shopping.
 That shows the desirability of their centers," said Goldfarb.
 By bringing in shoppers willing to spend, the malls are able to charge new tenants higher rates.